 ♡ Belly Band:

 Big fan of this belly band.
 Actually I’m so into it.
+Kinda have them all over my house.
 It’s like a Velcro belt situation & has the most breathable fabric.
-It’s really comfortable, let me tell ya.
+And it’s really comfortable, let me tell ya.
 It’s so stretchy, but firm ( in the best way ), & you can adjust the straps to fit your body.

 It’s important to note that this one can be used throughout all the postpartum stages.
 For instance, a week or 2 after birth you can wear it around your stomach, at 2-6 weeks after birth you can wear it around your waist only, & at 7-12 weeks you can wear it around your pelvis to support that area.